nadialafreniere/nadialafreniere.github.io/outreach.md

 ## Are you a teacher? **Invite me in your classroom!**

-**For high school and cégep students**, I give, with the support of the [Institut des Sciences mathématiques](http://ism.uqam.ca/outreach/#1492) a conference on _[How mathematics can help you finding the perfect partner](maths-de-l-amour.pdf)_, one on a mathematical perspective on traffic, especially [Braess's paradox](Braesss-paradox.pdf), and one on _[Cheating thanks to math](https://www.youtube.com/watch?v=B5qUY1nU8GY)_.
+**For high school and cégep students**, I give, with the support of the [Institut des Sciences mathématiques](http://ism.uqam.ca/outreach/#1492), a conference on _[How mathematics can help you finding the perfect partner](maths-de-l-amour.pdf)_, one on a mathematical perspective on traffic, especially [Braess's paradox](Braesss-paradox.pdf), and one on _[Cheating thanks to math](https://www.youtube.com/watch?v=B5qUY1nU8GY)_.
 The [_Maths en ville_ walking tour](http://coeurdessciences.uqam.ca/balades-scientifiques-groupes-scolaires.html) is a perfect activity for high schoolers living in Montreal.

 **For elementary and middle school students**, I designed a mathematical play called [_L'été, c'est mathématique!_](http://coeurdessciences.uqam.ca/component/eventlist/details/710-l-ete-c-est-mathematique.html) with Émile Nadeau.
 Independently, I also have workshops about mathematical aspects of magic and graph theory that are a good fit with any group of kids.

+**For teachers, from elementary school to university**, I co-organize [_Les Points de convergence_](https://sites.google.com/view/les-points-de-convergence/accueil), a yearly workshop where we learn about fun connections between math and other fields.

 <img src="nadia_skday2023.png" title="Showing magic tricks inspired by math to middle school and high school girls, at Dartmouth College in 2023.">
 <img src="Nadia_Chicago.jpg" title="Talking about the topology of the Cloud Gate in Chicago to a group of high schoolers, while adapting the Math in the city walking tour, in 2018.">